dsiproject/primefields-java/README.md

 ## Prime Field Support

-In order to support the list of curves, SafeCurves-Java must provide prime-field arithmetic for the following prime-order fields:
+PrimeFields-Java aims to provide prime field arithmetic for the following prime-order fields:

 * `2^130 - 5`
 * `2^221 - 3`